Research project / business internship

 Epidemiology project | 65 | 46 weeks |

-*For the profiles that have a project, the number of EC allocated to the profile project may vary (18 EC min.; 45 EC max. with extension in electives).
+The duration of your project is in the table under 'Length' (1 EC = 28 hours).
+For the profile research projects, the number of EC may vary (18 EC min.; 45 EC max. with extension in electives).
 In this table we use 33 EC as a reference.

 The length of your project includes finishing your report and final presentation.
 Time spend on holidays and courses will be added to the length of your project.
 We estimate there will be approximately 3 weeks spent on regular days off, holidays, and possibly courses.
-Therefore, while planning your programme take into account that in practice a major research project takes approximately 9 months (39 weeks) and a profile project of 33 EC approximately 6 months (26 weeks).
+Therefore, while planning your programme take into account that in practice a major research project takes approximately 9 months (39 weeks) and a profile research project of 33 EC approximately 6 months (26 weeks).
 We want to stress the importance of taking days off (and preferably at least once a year a holiday of at least two consecutive weeks) to keep a healthy balance between studies and personal time.

 - Translating a life sciences problem into a relevant research question, suitable for research development or product design.